clquwu/Cosmos-Music-Player/README.md

 ## License 📄

-This project is licensed under [Your License] - see the LICENSE file for details.
+This project is licensed under GNU - see the LICENSE file for details.

 ---